spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202304.0/install-and-upgrade/install-features/install-the-inventory-management-feature.md

 ---
-title: Inventory Management feature integration
+title: Install the Inventory Management feature
-description: Integrate the Inventory Management feature into your project
+description: Install the Inventory Management feature in your project
 template: feature-integration-guide-template
 last_updated: Feb 8, 2023
 ---